lamastex/scalable-data-science/_sds/2/x.md

 {% include toc %}

-# SDS-2.x

-## Introduction to Data Engineering Science
+# SDS-2.x: Data Engineering and Data Science with Apache Spark

 **Contents:**

 - key concepts in distributed fault-tolerant storage and computing, and working knowledge of a data engineering scientist’s toolkit: Shell/Scala/SQL/, etc.
 - practical understanding of the *data science process*:
-  - *engineering focus*: ingest, extract, load, transform and explore (IELTE) structured and unstructured datasets
+  - *Data Engineering with Apache Spark*: ingest, extract, load, transform and explore (IELTE) structured and unstructured datasets
-  - *science focus*: model, train/fit, validate/select, tune, test and predict (through an estimator) with a practical understanding of the underlying mathematics, numerics and statistics
+  - *Data Science with Apache Spark*: model, train/fit, validate/select, tune, test and predict (through an estimator) with a practical understanding of the underlying mathematics, numerics and statistics
   - communicate and serve the model’s predictions to the clients
 - practical applications of IELTE and various scalable predictive ML/AI models, using case-studies of real datasets